Makes 6 cups jam or jelly. Can be doubled.

 Clean canning jars in boiling water for 10 minutes.
 Put lids and screw bands in simmering water for about five minutes, do not boil.

 Cook the calyxes in four cups water for about 8-15 minutes, until the fruit is soft and breaking apart.
 At this point you can puree the pulp in the food processer with one pulse for a smoother jam or use an emersion blender or you can just mash them up some with a potato masher.
-If you wish to make jelly, strain the solids from the juice and measure 4 1/2 cups of juice.
+If you wish to make jelly, strain the solids from the juice.
+Measure 4 1/2 cups of juice or juice and pulp.
 Reserve any remaining juice and pulp for another use.

-Skim the foam and bottle the jam into clean hot jars to 1/4 inch from the top.
+Skim the foam and bottle the jam in clean hot jars to 1/4 inch from the top.
 Wipe rim with a damp cloth and seal.
 Don’t over tighten lids.

 Process jam jars on a rack or on a kitchen towel in a large pot of boiling water for 10 minutes, making sure the water covers the jars by 1 to 2 inches.
 Place on a dry towel to cool.
 Putting the hot jars on a granite surface may crack the jars.
 Do not tilt the jars to remove the water on top, keep upright until cooled.
 Store sealed and processed jars in a cool, dark place until ready to use.